Mary Oliver: Personal life

 On a visit to the town of Austerlitz, New York in the late 1950s, Oliver met photographer Molly Malone Cook, who became her partner for over 40 years.
 In Our World, a book of Cook's photos and journal excerpts Oliver compiled after Cook's death, Oliver writes, "I took one look [at Cook] and fell, hook and tumble."
 Cook was Oliver's literary agent.
 They made their home largely in Provincetown, Massachusetts, where they lived until Cook's death in 2005, and where Oliver continued to live until moving to Florida.
 Of Provincetown, she said: "I too fell in love with the town, that marvelous convergence of land and water; Mediterranean light; fishermen who made their living by hard and difficult work from frighteningly small boats; and, both residents and sometime visitors, the many artists and writers.[...]
 M. and I decided to stay."

 Oliver valued her privacy and gave very few interviews, saying she preferred for her writing to speak for itself.

+In "Six Recognitions of the Lord," Oliver described her internal growth over the course of time: "Lord God, mercy is in your hands, pour / me a little.
+And tenderness too.
+My / need is great ... / When I first found you I was / filled with light ... / Of course I have always known you / are present in the clouds, and the / black oak I especially adore ... / We have lived so long in the heaven of touch, / and we maintain our mutability, our / physicality, even as we begin to / apprehend the other world.
+Slowly we / make our appreciative response. / Slowly appreciation swells to / astonishment.
+And we enter the dialogue / of our lives that is beyond all / understanding or conclusion.
+It is mystery. / It is love of God.
+It is obedience. / Oh, feed me this day, Holy Spirit ... / and help me to hear and to hold / in all dearness those exacting and wonderful / words of our Lord Christ Jesus, saying: / Follow me ... / And I give thanks but it does not seem/ like adequate thanks, it doesn't seem / festive enough or constant enough, nor does the / name of the Lord or the words of thanksgiving come / into it often enough."

+Some of her personal life is covered in the 2026 documentary Mary Oliver: Saved by the Beauty of the World, directed by Sasha Waters, which has a 97% positive rating by 30 critics on Rotten Tomatoes.